How Do I Get My Criminal Record Sealed in Illinois?

 Why Seal Your Criminal Record?

 Any company willing to spend the money can do a criminal background check on you.
-How to get your criminal record sealed can be a good thing to know if you’ll apply for something you need.
-It may be easier to get if you can prevent the chance they’ll find your criminal record.
+How to get your criminal record sealed can be a good thing to know.
+It may be easier to have an application approved if you can prevent their chance of finding your criminal record.

-If you’re directly asked whether you’ve been convicted of a crime, it will be up to you how to respond.
-If you say no, but the party learns the truth another way, you may lose what you were trying to get, whether that’s a job or an apartment.
+If you’re directly asked whether you’ve been convicted of a crime, how you respond will be up to you.
+If you say no but the party learns the truth another way, you may lose what you were trying to get, whether a job or an apartment.

 Renting a Home